 - Interest subsidies during the six month grace period are eliminated for new Stafford Loans made on or after July 1, 2012.
-The repayment period still begins six months after the student is no longer enrolled at least half-time, but interest accrues during those six months will be payable by the student rather than subsidized by the federal government. - Interest rate on Direct Subsidized Loans will increase to 5.05% for disbursements made on or after 07/01/18 and before 07/01/19.
+The repayment period still begins six months after the student is no longer enrolled at least half-time, but interest accrues during those six months will be payable by the student rather than subsidized by the federal government. - Interest rate on Direct Subsidized Loans is 2.75% for disbursements made on or after 07/01/20 and before 07/01/21.